Juris Master Admission

 We invite you to attend one of our upcoming virtual information sessions.

-- Future sessions to be announced.
+- Future sessions will be announced.

 Fall Semester: early deadline, April 15; general deadline, May 31